Bridge Inspector Certification Scheme (NHSS31)

 The inspection of bridges and other structures is a key part of the management process employed by bridge owners to ensure that they are safe and fit for purpose.
 This is as set out in the 2005 UK Roads Liaison Group publication entitled Management of Highway Structures: A Code of Practice and BD63: Inspection of Highway Structures.

 Lantra, together with the Bridge Inspector Certification Scheme Committee would like to advise both existing and prospective Candidates that the Committee regularly review the Scheme and look for opportunities to improve and develop the Scheme.
 Changes to the e-Portfolio are part of this on-going improvement and development process.

 Many of you have provided some valuable feedback about the e-Portfolio, specifically regarding the wording, that has been taken on board by the Committee.
-These changes will be implemented shortly and it is expected that this will be a seamless process and will not affect your existing or prospective e-Portfolio submissions.
+These changes are on-going.

 Lantra on behalf of the UK Bridges Board and the Transport Infrastructure Ireland (formerly the National Roads Authority Ireland), supported by the Bridge Owners Forum is pleased to announce a new international certification scheme developed for bridge inspectors.